pytorch/glow/docs/CodingStandards.md

 Separate the commit message into a single-line title and a separate body that describes the change.
 Make the title short (80 chars) and readable.
-In changes that are restricted to a specific part of the code, include a [tag] at the start of the line in square brackets—for example, “[docs] ... ”.
+In changes that are restricted to a specific part of the code, include a [tag] at the start of the line in square brackets, for example, "[docs] ... ".

 If the commit fixes an issue in the bug tracking system, include a link or a task number.
 When reverting a change make sure to add a short note that describes why the patch is being reverted.

 ### Code review

 The project relies on code review to maintain the software quality.
-Review other people’s changes!
+Review other people's changes!
 Anybody is allowed to review code and comment on patches.

 All changes, by all developers, must be reviewed before they are committed to the repository.